paps/api-store/store/Facebook Group Extractor/Facebook Group Extractor.md

-# Collect informations from any Facebook group
+# Collect information from any Facebook group

-Get to know up any Facebook member that shares the same interests as you.
-Use any Facebook group you're part of and gather:
+Get to know any Facebook member that shares the same interests as you.
+Use any Facebook group you have access to and gather:

 1. Facebook profile links
 2. Names